sedostheatre/sedos.co.uk/input/shows/2022-the-mystery-of-edwin-drood.md

       **MISS ISABEL YEARSLEY as WENDY** | Sadie Kempner\
       **MR CHRISTOPHER LYON as HORACE** | Toby Churchley\
       **MISS VIOLET BALFOUR as BEATRICE** | Tess Robinson
+metaDescription: The Mystery of Edwin Drood, part of Sedos’ 2022 London season, plays at the Bridewell Theatre from 22-26 March 2022.
+The show is a hilarious musical whodunnit based on Charles Dickens’ unfinished novel
 ---
 **A hilarious musical whodunit loosely based on Charles Dickens’ famous unfinished novel.**